 DB pensions valued at less than £30,000 can be transferred without financial advice.
 You must sign a declaration stating that you are aware of the product features you’ll be losing and remain comfortable transferring.

-We still won’t be accepting DB pension transfers from local authority pensions or the Universities Superannuation Scheme and civil service pension schemes.
+We still won’t be accepting DB pension transfers from local authority pensions, the Universities Superannuation Scheme and civil service pension schemes.

 Not long.
 It’s usually two to three weeks if transferred electronically.
 Nutmeg operates electronically so if the same is true of your other provider the transfer should be swift.
 If they are not an electronic provider, they will have to transfer the pension manually which can take up to six weeks or more.
 During this time your investments are unlikely to be out of the market for more than a few days.

 Nutmeg promises to transfer your pension as quickly and smoothly as possible.
 We’ll always try to transfer your pension electronically as this is usually quicker than a manual transfer and we usually only need one instruction from you.

 We’ll also do our best to keep you updated on the status of your transfer.
 If you don’t hear from us for a while, don’t worry, you can be confident we’re actively tracking the transfer of your pension.
 If it’s still in the hands of your current pension provider we’ll chase them every seven days.